hugopeixoto/hugopeixoto.net/src/articles/status-update-2020-11-30.md

 ## AlumniEI mentorados

-I groomed the issues list added some setup isntructions and contributing guidelines.
+I groomed the issues list added some setup instructions and contributing guidelines.
 We decided to [license the code as AGPL][mentorados-agpl].

 ## Conversas em Código Podcast